 As the name suggests – this drink is punchy – the rhum agricole tends to be 50% alc./vol. and even if you choose to add ice then dilution is negligible.

-Chartreuse fans will love this serious drink.
-The uninitiated will hate it.
+Chartreuse fans will love this spirit-forward nightcap of a drink.

 A medium-dry Gin Collins.